What the symbol is.

 zero and time is not experienced.
 So a photon is born and destroyed in a

-time isn't it?
+time" isn't it?
 So if time is not experienced, neither is space.
 Now,

 without space there is no separation, ergo all photons are the same nameless

-timeless that.
+not to mention another explanation for the nothing has ever happened aphorism.
 Another thing, to boost that particle to speed of

 light would take all the mass/energy of Universe to do so, which is exactly what